 Depending on your condition, your doctor, physical therapist, or massage therapist may suggest specific massage techniques.
 If you have serious pain, you may want to check with your doctor about starting self-massage.

-The bottom line Scientific evidence has shown that a regular hand massage may help ease pain, increase hand strength, and reduce feelings of stress and anxiety.
+Scientific evidence has shown that a regular hand massage may help ease pain, increase hand strength, and reduce feelings of stress and anxiety.
 Hand massage can complement treatments for arthritis, carpal tunnel syndrome, neuropathy, and other conditions.

 A professional hand massage is a good investment for your overall health.
 And a daily self-massage routine can provide you with ongoing benefits.